Omegapoint-Norge-Academy/build-and-deploy/README.md

 10. Select yourself as Organization, and select repo and branch
 11. Click "review and create"
 12. Check the details and click create

+## Verify app has been deployed
+TODO

+## Add test step to pipeline
+TODO